-Assam Laksa noodles is a popular dish known world wide.
-Even food explorer guru, Anthony Bourdain loves this amazing dish and never fails to have it each time he travels to Penang.
+Food explorer guru Anthony Bourdain loves this amazing dish and never fails to have it each time he travels to Penang.
 If even he cannot convince you to give this recipe a try, then I have nothing else to say.
 He raves about its deliciousness and amazing taste.
 I can understand his enthusiasm when I sat almost exactly where he ate his bowl of Assam Laksa.

 With so many tantalizing flavours coming together, this dish is a definite delight to savour.
 The smoothness of the noodles, small pieces of fish, shrimp paste, fresh shallots, cucumber, pineapple slices and of course, the slightly spicy sourish soup just complement each other so well.
 The soup will surely tease your taste buds and stirs up your appetite with every mouthful.
 Of course, it is such a pretty dish too!